Create a Jira issue from Postman

 9. Click Create Issue.

-Postman creates a new Jira issue for you and links it to your collection, collection run, or response.
-When you view your issue’s description in Jira, you’ll see a link to your collection, collection run, or response in Postman.
+Postman creates a new Jira issue for you and links it to your collection, collection run, response, or monitor.
+When you view your issue’s description in Jira, you’ll see a link to your collection, collection run, response, or monitor in Postman.

-You can also view all issues linked to your request and all issues linked to your collection.
+You can also view all issues linked to your request, all issues linked to your collection, and all issues linked to your monitors.

-If there’s an issue with your HTTP collection, collection run, or one of your HTTP responses, you can link to an existing Jira issue from Postman.
+If there’s an issue with your HTTP collection, collection run, your HTTP responses, or one of your monitors, you can link to an existing Jira issue from Postman.

-To link to an existing Jira issue from a collection, collection run, or response, do the following:
+To link to an existing Jira issue from a collection, collection run, response or monitor, do the following:

-1. Open an HTTP collection or request.
-Then, open the collection’s known issues, run the collection, or send the request:
+1. Open an HTTP collection, request, or monitor.
+Then, open the collection’s known issues, run the collection, send the request, or run the monitor:

 • To open the collection’s known issues, under Known issues, click the number of issues.